SwampThingTom/Pokebase/README.md

 # Installing

+1. Download pokebase.dmg from Releases
+2. Double-click to open
+3. Drag Pokebase to your Applications folder

-Pokébase is currently released as an unsigned application, meaning you'll have to change your MacOS security settings to install it.
+Pokébase is currently released as an unsigned application, meaning you may have to change your MacOS security settings to install it.
+To do so, go to `System Preferences -> Security & Privacy` and select `Allow apps downloaded from: Anywhere`.

 # Using

 * Set your Trainer Level
 * Enter Species, CP, HP, Stardust, and whether the Pokémon has ever been powered up.
+* Enter appraisal, if desired
-Press Calculate to see the possible IV ranges (or the actual IVs if known)
+* Press Calculate to see the possible IV ranges (or the actual IVs if known)
 * Press Save to save the Pokémon
 * Click on a column header to sort by that column
 * Press the trashcan next to a Pokémon to remove it